By Cassandra Garrison and Hugh Bronstein

-Argentina’s main political parties had already chosen their presidential nominees, allowing the primary to serve as a first concrete measure of voter sentiment after opinion polls showed a narrow margin between Macri and Fernandez.
+Argentina’s main political parties had already chosen their presidential nominees, allowing the primary to serve as the first concrete measure of voter sentiment after opinion polls showed a narrow margin between Macri and Fernandez.

 Fernandez said the market reactions were in response to Macri’s failures on the economy.

 “Markets react badly when they realize they were scammed.
-We are living a fictitious economy and the government is not giving answers,” he said in a radio interview Monday morning.
+We are living a fictitious economy and the government is not giving answers,” Fernandez said in a radio interview Monday morning.

 Voters were given a stark choice to stay the course of painful austerity measures under Macri or return to economic policies that are heavy on state involvement.

 Kirchner imposed strict currency controls that slammed investment during her 2007-2015 administration.
-She fought with the farm sector over export taxes and presided over a multi-year standoff with bondholders that kept Argentina locked out of the international capital markets.
+She feuded with the country’s key farm sector over export taxes and presided over a multi-year standoff with bondholders that kept Argentina locked out of the international capital markets.

 “I would say they (bonds) are pricing in a much higher probability of a default,” said Aberdeen Standard EM portfolio manager Viktor Szabo.